bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Partly Cloudy
+- Windy and Overcast
-- 63% humidity
+- 65% humidity
 - 15 mph wind
-- 53% cloud cover
+- 97% cloud cover
 - 39 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours